willgraham0/signal_processing/README.md

 zero.

-Therefore, if we were to transmit this signal it would be faster than sending the much longer original signal - we are only transmitting small vector of the locations and values of the peaks in the plot and reconstructing it using the Fourier basis once it has been received.
+Therefore, if we were to transmit this signal it would be faster than sending the much longer original signal - we are only transmitting a small vector of the locations and values of the peaks in the plot and reconstructing it using the Fourier basis once it has been received.